ARYAN-khatri83/Angular-with-Google-Maps/README.md

 How to Use:

-Include the ButtonsComponent in your Angular application.
+1.Include the ButtonsComponent in your Angular application.
-Add a target HTML element with the ID "contents" that you want to capture.
+2.Add a target HTML element with the ID "contents" that you want to capture.
-Use the provided buttons to download the content in different image formats.
+3.Use the provided buttons to download the content in different image formats.
-Enjoy seamless image downloading functionality!
+4.Enjoy seamless image downloading functionality!

 Dependencies:
-Angular
+Angular ,
 html-to-image library

 Usage:
-Install Angular and set up your project.
+1.Install Angular and set up your project.
-Add the ButtonsComponent to your application.
+2.Add the ButtonsComponent to your application.
-Customize the HTML content you want to capture by adjusting the element with the ID "contents."
+3.Customize the HTML content you want to capture by adjusting the element with the ID "contents."
 Use the provided buttons to initiate downloads in SVG, JPEG, and PNG formats.
-Enhance your application with dynamic image export capabilities!
+Enhance 4.your application with dynamic image export capabilities!